 At Dark Mountain, the home of Uncivilization, I found a living culture.

 Art and Craft both deal with meaning.
+In Communion we integrate what we’ve found.
+Sharing our gifts with others.
 In Art we grapple with questions of meaning.
 In Craft we grapple with our limitations.
-In Communion we integrate what we’ve found.
-Reach out.
+In Communion we reach out.
 Build relationships.
 Integrate our human community within the greater community of all life.
-Engaging with Community we discover purpose.
-Sharing creative work drives whatContinue reading “Communion”
+Engaging with CommunityContinue reading “Communion”

+In Art we grapple with questions of meaning.
 I’ve been a visual artist since before I dared admit it!
-It took a while to realize.
-I’d been to Boat School before returning to college to study painting.
-I’ve had wonderful teachers: Donald Lent, and Robert Feintuch at Bates College.
-Jake Grossberg and Alan Coté at the Milton Avery Graduate School of the ArtsContinue reading “Art”
+It took me a while to realize it.
+I’d been to Boat School and worked designing and building boats before I returned to college to study Art.
+I’ve had wonderful teachers: Donald Lent, and Robert FeintuchContinue reading “Art”